marcinofulus/iCSEbook1/school/source/abitur/2014/en/gebrochenrational.rst

 **Solution of part 1d**

-The function :math:`f` assigns multiple :math:`x`-values to the same :math:`y`-values and is therefore not injective on its complete domain of definition.
-Thus, the function :math:`f` is not revertible.
+The function :math:`f` assigns multiple :math:`x`-values to the same :math:`y`-values and is therefore not injective on its complete domain.
+Thus, the function :math:`f` is not invertible.

-:math:`f^*` on the other hand is injective on its complete domain of defintion and is therefore invertible.
+:math:`f^*` on the other hand is injective on its complete domain and is therefore invertible.
 The reversed function :math:`f^{*-1}` can be calculated by solving :math:`y=f^*(x)` for  :math:`x`.
 We obtain the quadratic equation